-- TK: Five senses, plant life, water: floating and sinking - K: Materials and motions, trees and weather, and animals two by two - GRADE 1: Sound and light, air and weather, and plants and animals - GRADE 2: Solids and liquids, pebbles, sand and silt, and insects and plants - GRADE 3: Motion and matter, water and climate, and structures of life - GRADE 4: Energy, soil, rocks and landforms, and environments - GRADE 5: Mixtures and solutions, earth and sun, and living system
+- TK: Five senses, plant life, water: floating and sinking - K: Materials and motions, trees and weather, and animals two by two - GRADE 1: Sound and light, air and weather, and plants and animals - GRADE 2: Solids and liquids, pebbles, sand and silt, and insects and plants - GRADE 3: Motion and matter, water and climate, and structures of life - GRADE 4: Energy, soil, rocks and landforms, and environments - GRADE 5: Mixtures and solutions, earth and sun, and living system.

-SOCIAL STUDIES (CORE): Teachers will use the "backwards design" method, beginning with identifying the state standards to be addressed and determining which materials should be used.
-Curriculum planning maps will be revised on an on-going basis through teacher work groups and based on student assessment results.
+SOCIAL STUDIES (CORE): Teachers use the "backwards design" method, beginning with identifying the state standards to be addressed and determining which materials should be used.
+Curriculum planning maps are revised on an on-going basis through teacher work groups and based on student assessment results.

-The History/Social Studies curriculum at CWC 5 will be based on California content standards and aims to provide students with rigorous, inquiry-based, and experience-centered lessons and classes that allow students to acquire core knowledge in history and the social sciences.
-At all grade levels, students will work to "think like historians and social scientists" so they recognize connections to the present and the past in order to reach a greater understanding of themselves and the world around them.
+The History/Social Studies curriculum at CWC Hollywood is based on California content standards and aims to provide students with rigorous, inquiry-based, and experience-centered lessons and classes that allow students to acquire core knowledge in history and the social sciences.
+At all grade levels, students work to "think like historians and social scientists" so they recognize connections to the present and the past in order to reach a greater understanding of themselves and the world around them.

-At the elementary level, social studies will be integrated across the curriculum through a projectbased approach.
-Addressing all content standards, students will study and explore themes and concepts of history, economics, and the broader social sciences by engaging in life-based activities, re-enactments, field trips, and research projects.
-Strong emphasis will be placed on the integration of reading and writing skills across the curriculum through the use of first source materials, emphasis on comprehension skills for nonfiction, and research strategies.
+Social studies is integrated across the curriculum through a project-based approach.
+Addressing all content standards, students study and explore themes and concepts of history, economics, and the broader social sciences by engaging in life-based activities, re-enactments, field trips, and research projects.
+Strong emphasis is placed on the integration of reading and writing skills across the curriculum through the use of first source materials, emphasis on comprehension skills